Beyond the Switch: Understanding Lighting Control

 Networked Controls and Wireless Communication

-Lighting controls can be networked together in larger buildings or more complex controls systems.
-Such systems offer a connection so the building manager can monitor or control the lighting controls devices throughout the building from a central location via secure web browser on computer or application on a mobile phone.
-Networked systems can indicate battery levels for battery-powered devices, energy monitoring for spaces, occupancy and space usage analysis, and time scheduling.
-A building manager can also easily adjust lighting controls with a networked system, such as occupancy sensor delays, high/low trim levels for lighting, and other settings to better fit the needs of various spaces.
+Lighting controls can be networked in larger buildings or more complex control systems.
+Such systems offer a connection so the building manager can monitor or control the lighting controls devices throughout the building from a central location via a secure web browser on a computer or an application on a mobile phone.
+Networked systems can indicate battery levels for battery-powered devices, energy monitoring for spaces, occupancy and space usage analysis, and schedule.
+A building manager can also easily adjust lighting controls with a networked system, such as occupancy sensor delays, high/low trim levels for lighting, and other settings to fit the needs of various spaces better.

 Networked lighting controls often include several additional devices to facilitate network communication, such as gateway, routers, and any necessary components to connect controllers into the network.
 Many times, this communication is simplified using wireless communication.
 Designers can use local controls in a space to communicate wirelessly; however, wireless local controls often become battery-powered and increase involvement of maintenance attention when batteries require replacement.
 While this is often a maintenance concern, typical average battery life is five years, and networked controllers can usually give notification when a control device’s battery is low.